invpe/Attracthor/Viewer/README.md

 This is the easiest dataset to get and try thus it goes first in the line.

 ## Linux
-Data obtained with the use of `generate2.sh`
+Data obtained with the use of `generate2.sh`.

+Outcomes: _Perfect randomness_ - by the looks of the visualization - no patterns, random distribution of points in the space.

 * rpi-armv7l-5.10.63.v7.txt